NicolasSiver/nodebb-plugin-ns-points/README.md

 ## Themes

 Plugin populates both: `Profile` and `Topic` views.
 Search for `points` property in corresponding entities.

+### Profile View

 If you want points in Profile, do very basic changes to your theme:

 > Example: Vanilla Theme, `/account/profile.tpl`, edit template in package directory - `node_modules`